fakerincs/Iakapro/README.md

 to import your yt playlist:
 1. open the actual playlist page(not playing a song, url is youtube.com/playlist...)
-2.open inspector usually ctrl-shift-i
+2. open inspector, usually ctrl-shift-i
-3. go to console and type enter: let goToBottom = setInterval(() => window.scrollBy(0, 400), 1000);
+3. go to console and enter:
+let goToBottom = setInterval(() => window.scrollBy(0, 400), 1000);

 wait for it to reach the bottom of the page